yashPundhir/express-server-trial-app/notes.md

 > ### TODO: Git SSH Setup

 > ### never ever push `.env` file to github, so always add it to `.gitignore` file.

+> To See how to deploy express app on production, see the video [Deploy Backend code to production](https://www.youtube.com/watch?v=pOV4EjUtl70&list=PLu71SKxNbfoBGh_8p_NS-ZAh6v7HhYqHW&index=2) from the timestamp `35:30`